 The business of the HOD is just one aspect of the Annual Meeting.
 The Society also conducts CME programs in conjunction with the Annual Meeting, and the Society’s president is sworn in during the inaugural ceremony, which features awards presentations as well.
 The President’s reception provides attendees an opportunity to relax and get to know Society officers and members, and participants can learn about the Wisconsin Medical Society Foundation’s initiatives during a kick-off event that also recognizes the achievements and generous spirit of physician members and business partners.
 (Learn more about the Foundation here.)

-For information about the 2017 Annual Meeting, being held April 21-22 in Wisconsin Dells, click here.
+For information about the 2018 Annual Meeting, being held April 13-14 in Madison, click here.